 Cranberry Juice and Urinary Tract Infections

-For years, people have used cranberry juice to prevent and help cure urinary tract infections (UTIs).
-There is limited proof that this is worth trying.
 Pure cranberry juice, cranberry extract, or cranberry supplements may help prevent repeated UTIs in women, but the benefit is small.
-Using cranberry products to prevent...
+Using cranberry products to prevent UTIs may be expensive, and some people don't like the taste.
+No single...

 Absorbent Products for Urinary Incontinence